ninagoodwin88/bikesharing/README.md

 - An analysis of inclement weather and the amount of riders.

-- Ana analysis of riders during the different seasons.
+- An analysis of riders during the different seasons.